nopara73/ZeroLink/README.md

 Random indexing is not exclusively beneficial for post-mix wallet uniformity, conversely it has another privacy benefit.
 When a wallet software always generates the change output on the second index, observers always know which output is the change.

 It must be mentioned [BIP69](https://github.com/bitcoin/bips/blob/master/bip-0069.mediawiki), Lexicographical Indexing of Outputs was created for the same purpose, however random indexing is slightly more private.
-If a blockchain observer wants to know if a transaction is in a wallet, using the BIP is a track, because it uses a deterministic algorytm, while random indexing leaves no tracks.
+If a blockchain observer wants to know if a transaction is in a wallet, using the BIP is a track, because it uses a deterministic algorithm, while random indexing leaves no tracks.

-#### Fee Estimation, Replace by Fee
+#### Fee Estimation

-Another common way Blockchain analysis applies to figure out which wallet a transaction was constructed with, is by examining the fee  and its fee patterns.
-Therefore post-mix wallet implementations MUST use unified fee estimating algorithm.
+Another way Blockchain analysis attempts to figure out which wallet a transaction was constructed with, is by examining the fee and its fee patterns.
+Therefore post-mix wallet implementations MUST use unified fee estimations.
-If post-mix wallets would enable the selection of transaction fees some users would tend to always use one type of transaction while others would use different ones.
-Post-mix wallets MUST use the result of Bitcoin Core RPC's [`estimatefee 2`](https://bitcoin.org/en/developer-reference#estimatefee) for dynamic fee estimation.
-To obtain the result of course querying a public API is sufficient too.
+Previous ZeroLink recommendation was to keep up with Bitcoin Core's fee estimation, however Bitcoin Core v0.15 [introduced fundamental changes and complexity](https://bitcointechtalk.com/whats-new-in-bitcoin-core-v0-15-part-4-7c01c553783e) to its fee estimation API.
+`estimatefee` is deprecated in favor of using only `estimatesmartfee`.
+However `estimatesmartfee` will slightly vary node, based on how long the node was running and what mempool information is available to it.
+Generally if a Bitcoin wallet is not built on top of Bitcoin Core's RPC API it will either implements its own fee estimation algorithm or use a public API.
+While previously it was sufficient for a ZeroLink compliant post-mix wallet to use either Bitcoin Core's RPC API or a public API that is built on top of it, now that the results of the fee estimations vary node by node, it is not allowed anymore.
+Therefore all post mix wallets MUST use a same public API, that is built on top of Bitcoin Core's `estimatesmartfee`'s RPC command.
+The first implementation of the post mix wallet will define the API and the following ones MUST use it.

+#### Replace by Fee

 Replace-by-Fee, [RBF](https://bitcoin.org/en/glossary/rbf) is a often used feature.
 On the one hand its usage is beneficial, on the other hand it opens the door for users to use it in many different ways, therefore post-mix wallets MUST not utilize this feature.
 Creation of a user independent algorithmic utilization of RBF should be an interest of future research.
 Bram Cohen's [article](https://medium.com/@bramcohen/how-wallets-can-handle-transaction-fees-ff5d020d14fb) might be a good starting point.